singularian/chess16/README.md

-chess16
+Chess16
 =======

-chess 16 is a (16 by 16) variant of chess.
+Chess 16 is a (16 by 16) variant of chess.
 The idea is to increase the difficulty of chess for computers.
 The pawns can move from 1 to 6 squares ahead on the first move.
 The objective is to create a much more challenging variation for computers which is a superset of conventional chess and contains a larger opening library.
+There are 256 (16 by 16) squares compared to 64 in a normal chess game.
+There is a larger space to play the game in.

 There are 32 pieces per side.
 These pieces are:

 	4 rooks
 	4 bishops
 	4 Nights
 	3 Queens
 	1 King
 	16 Pawns

 Castling is also different.
+These will be updated later

 A 16 by 16 board has this configuration https://github.com/singularian/chess16/blob/master/images/chess16_Board2.png